 The target was simple, but the plan to get there was not.
 While there had been some attempt at coordination earlier in the day between Garnett (Pickett's left-hand brigade commander) and Fry (Pettigrew's right-hand brigadier), Pettigrew's men had to come from much farther back and to the north.
 So, initially, the two divisions were separated by a few hundred yards.
-Moreover, Pickett's division was blocked on the left by a stubborn post fence, thickly overgrown with trees and bushes.
+Moreover, Pickett's division was blocked on the left by a stubborn post fence, thickly overgrown with trees and bushes so not so easy to dismantle.
 So the left of Garnett's and Armistead's brigades were forced to march slightly southwest, away from Pettigrew, before they could get around this barrier.
 The idea was that when they passed the end of the separating fence and reached the Emmitsburg Road, they'd oblique march northward to join up with Pettigrew.
 (See map at top of this article.)

 From the Union line only McGilvery's guns on the south end of Cemetery Ridge, Osborne's XI Corps batteries on Cemetery Hill, and Rittenhouse's rifles on Little Round Top (see map) opened up with shell and shrapnel on the advancing lines.
 All of Hancock's II Corps batteries in the center had used up their long range ammunition and the replacement batteries from the Artillery Reserve hadn't quite arrived yet.
 But the Confederate infantry started to hurt from the long range flanking fire early on.
 It must have been a shock to them that two hours of their own bombardment, in fact, hadn't seemed to have made a dent on the Union artillery after all.
 Alexander must have felt his stomach drop since it was on his urging that Pickett started his charge.
-But the grey infantry took hits, closed up ranks and marched on.
+But the grey infantry took hit after hit, closed up ranks and marched on.
 They had over a thousand yards of open ground to go yet.

 Witnesses on the Union side say that initially the charge was silent.
 There were no customary Rebel Yells.
 Some enthusiastic, solitary Yankee began a chant, "Fredericksburg!
 Fredericksburg!" soon taken up by hundreds more, referencing that terrible battle seven months before in which the tables had been turned and it had been they who were forced to cross open ground in the face of certain death.
 Now it was the Army of the Potomac's time for payback.
 This chant could not have been cheering to the Confederates.
 Here was no broken gaggle of contemptible "blue-bellies" they were advancing toward but thousands of bloodthirsty Yankees eager to kill them.